 What is Natural Gas?

-Example fleets that use CNG or LNG TN: UPS, Dollywood, Scott Appalachian Industries, Waste Management, cities of Gatlinburg and Sevierville, Flatrock Concrete, and numerous gas utility districts across the state like MLGW, Piedmont NG, Gibson County Utility District, Athens Utilities Board (AUB) and Knoxville Utilities Board (KUB).
+Example fleets that use natural gas in Tennessee: UPS, Dollywood, Scott Appalachian Industries, Waste Management, cities of Gatlinburg and Sevierville, Flatrock Concrete, and numerous gas utility districts across the state like MLGW, Piedmont NG, Gibson County Utility District, Athens Utilities Board (AUB) and Knoxville Utilities Board (KUB).

 What do the acronyms mean – CNG, LNG, RNG?
 CNG is compressed natural gas, LNG is liquified NG and RNG is renewable natural gas (or CNG made from renewable sources like landfill gas or biomethane from digester operations).